JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/cameras.md

 * Letterbox Toggle -- This toggles a letterbox effect around the Camera UI.
 This is an aesthetic choice within the editor only.

-* Bloom -- This slider controls the level of bloom in the camera viewport.
+* Bloom -- This slider controls the level of [bloom](https://en.wikipedia.org/wiki/Bloom_(shader_effect) "Wikipedia article on Bloom.") in the camera viewport.

 ---
 * *8K output is an experimental feature.
 This is not reccomended for most users because it is extremely taxing on the computer, and will cause lag/stuttering on most systems.*